jepstein-eagle/adaptable/packages/adaptable/readme/Functions/alert_function.md

 Alerts can be provided at design-time (through `AlertDefinition`s in [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_alertstate_.alertstate.html)) or at run-time through the UI (if Entitlements allow).

-Alerts are triggered, typically, when data changes.

-This can range from any data change at all for a particular column to a very specific use case (e.g. if the Price Column change > 10%).
+Alerts are triggered, typically, when data changes through a [QueryRange](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_common_expression_.queryrange.html) that you specify.
+A QueryRange can include any type of data change, from all changes for a particular column to a very specific use case (e.g. if the Price Column change > 10%, or Country Column StartsWith 'c').

 Alerts can, additionally, include [*Expressions*](https://api.adaptabletools.com/classes/_src_predefinedconfig_common_expression_.expression.html) (aka Queries) as the trigger (e.g. if the Price Column change > 10% AND Currency Column = 'EUR')

 You can create alerts to appear in response to a wide variety of data changes both user edits and in the data source.
 Choose whether Alerts as popups, in the toolbar, or both.

+### Alert Properties

+You can set the `MessageType` of the Alert - this will be one "Success", "Info", "Warning" or "Error" (and the colour will vary accordingly).

+Properties

+HighlightCell
+JumpToCell
+ShowInDiv
+ShowPopup